-9.1 Local study teams
+13.1 Local Study Teams

-Each participating centre will be responsible for identifying a PI, trainees or research fellows may also act as associate PIs.
+Each participating centre will be responsible for identifying a PI,.
 Where feasible the use of trainee collaboratives will be encouraged to aid in the delivery of this study.
 The role of PI is to:

 - Promote the study at site and facilitate delivery at site - Liaise with the SMG - Ensure that mechanisms for upload of data relating to eligible participants is in place - Ensure appropriate local staff resources are maintained (cover provided for absence) to deliver the study